-The clubs (i.e. Cricket, Football/Netball & Tennis) collective vision/aspiration for the reserve is to create "a community hub for the people of Monash", however this revolves around establishing a new (larger) shared use pavilion, new/additional cricket training facilities and new/additional tennis courts.
+The clubs (i.e. Cricket, Football & Tennis) collective vision/aspiration for the reserve is to create "a community hub for the people of Monash", however this revolves around establishing a new (larger) shared use pavilion, new/additional cricket training facilities and new/additional tennis courts.
 However, this aspiration fails to reflect Council's policy and planning frameworks and the realistic capacity of the reserve to accommodate additional use.

 Therefore, despite club requests for new or additional facilities the existing provision reflects Council's core policy framework, recommended guidelines and entitlements.
 Therefore, aside from minor refurbishment to the main pavilion to improve mixed gender use, development of a new pavilion is not supported.
+Please note however that the Master Plan provides 'space' for further expansion of the pavilion and additional cricket practice nets beyond Council policy entitlements, if fully funded by tenant clubs.